Mesothelioma Asbestos Cancer Claims – How Much Compensation Can I Claim?

 This negligence could be the result of ignoring the standards set by the Health and Safety Executive for dealing with asbestos.
 The evidence of negligence would be needed to prove the owner responsible for your current condition.

 If your exposure to asbestos occurred in a public place, you will need to provide the same evidence in support of your compensation claim as in the above sections.
-However, in this case, you will be making a claim against your local council authority rather than a private individual, making your claim more difficult.
+However, these cases involve mesothelioma claims against your local council authority rather than a private individual, which can make your claim more difficult.

-In cases such as these, you will need to prove that: the exposure to asbestos happened in the public place, whether that is a public library or park; that your eventual mesothelioma diagnosis is related to said exposure; and that the asbestos exposure occurred as a result of the negligence of the duty of care that the local authority has for individuals in public places.
+In cases such as these, you will need to prove that the exposure to asbestos happened in the public place, whether that is a public library or park You’ll also need to show that your eventual mesothelioma diagnosis is related to said exposure; and that the asbestos exposure occurred as a result of the negligence of the duty of care that the local authority has for individuals in public places.

-Only if you can provide evidence for all of these things can the local council be held liable for your accident, thereby entitling you to compensation for your mesothelioma.
+Only if you can provide evidence for all of these things can the local council be held liable for your accident, thereby entitling you to mesothelioma compensation.